HIV is a virus that weakens the immune system. There are two main types of this virus: HIV-1 and HIV-2.

 This means that not all tests and treatments work for both types of HIV.

-Between mothers and babies, transmission rates of HIV-2 are
+Between mothers and babies, transmission rates of HIV-2 are 20–30 times lower than those of HIV-1.

 A person can contract either type of HIV through direct contact with bodily fluids that contain the virus, including: